spookysalsa/medermade.github.io/week-2/7-chrome-devtools/README.md

 ## Learning Competencies
 - Navigate and edit a website's HTML and CSS elements using the Chrome DevTools inspector
-- Explain what the DOM is and how it relates to CSS and HTML
 - Use Chrome DevTools to manipulate elements in the DOM

 ## Summary